 We will make our case to the PUC and the EFSB, but the buck stops on Smith Hill; the Governor and the General Assembly should pass real climate legislation that sets a clear pathway for Rhode Island to transition to low-carbon energy.

 Reacting to the problem on Aquidneck Island is just a small piece of the puzzle.
 Errors in the gas system can happen anywhere.
 Rather than retroactively focusing only on Aquidneck Island, we need to move towards a cleaner, safer future statewide.

 Dogs That Won’t Hunt, At Least Not For a While

 In National Grid’s report, they talk in grand terms about “renewable natural gas” (RNG) and hydrogen as being solutions that would be compatible with decarbonization goals.
 Neither of these fuels are ready for deployment.
-Our proposed approach would not preclude the deployment and usage of those alternatives, but let’s go deep on tried-and-true efficiency and electrification strategies for the next few years until while National Grid proves their concept.
+Our proposed approach would not preclude the deployment and usage of those alternatives, but let’s go deep on tried-and-true efficiency and electrification strategies for the next few years while National Grid proves their concept.

 Meanwhile — in Massachusetts

 At the request of Attorney General Maura Healey, the Mass.
-Department of Public Utilities has opened up a proceeding calling upon gas utilities to hire an independent consultant who will look into various ways that the companies might be able to help the state meet the state’s goal of getting to net-zero greenhouse gas emissions by 2050.
+Department of Public Utilities has opened up a proceeding calling upon gas utilities to hire an independent consultant who will look into various ways that the companies might be able to help the state meet its goal of getting to net-zero greenhouse gas emissions by 2050.
 Throughout the process, DPU said in its order, it will solicit feedback from the utilities and others as it "develop[s] a regulatory and policy roadmap to guide the evolution of the gas distribution industry."
 We don’t know what will come of this proceeding, but we intend to participate and we encourage Rhode Island to do something similar.